scipy-conference/scipy_proceedings/papers/pydra/paper.rst

    :figclass: h!
    :scale: 40%

-   A nested Pydra workflow, black circles represent single Task, and Workflows are represented by red rectangles. :label:`nested`
+   A nested Pydra Workflow, black circles represent single Tasks, and Workflows are represented by red rectangles. :label:`nested`

+The *Pydra*'s *Submitter* supports this nested architecture and can dynamically extend the execution graph.
-Since a *Workflow* works like a *Task* and has inputs, outputs, and is hashable, once executed it does not need to recompute its operations if cached.
-The *Submitter* supports this nested architectuer and can dynamically extend the execution graph.
+Since a *Workflow* works like a *Task* |---| has inputs, outputs, and is hashable, once executed it does not need to recompute its operations if cached (*Pydra*'s caching is explained later in the section).

 State and Nested Loops over Input
 =================================

-One of the main goals of creating *Pydra* was to support flexible evaluation of a *Task* or *Workflow* and grouping of these results over combinations of input parameters.
+One of the main goals of creating *Pydra* was to support flexible evaluation of a *Task* or a *Workflow* over combinations of input parameters.
 This is the key feature that distinguishes it from most other dataflow engines.
 This is similar to the concept of the *Map-Reduce* :cite:`Map-Reduce`, but extends it to work over arbitrary nested graphs.
 In complex dataflows, this